A better world through creativity

 We believe art and culture represent one of the areas in our society where people can come together to share an experience, even if we see the world in a radically different way.
 A French artist once said, 'art is not supposed to change the world, but it can change perceptions'.
 It encourages us to cherish intuition, uncertainty, creativity and to constantly search for new ideas.

-Following the success of the 2017 festival - awarded Bank SA Most Outstanding event for Adelaide Fringe, the Sanaa Festival platform will again be delivered in 2018.
+Following the success of the 2017 festival - awarded Most Outstanding event for Adelaide Fringe, the Sanaa Festival platform was again delivered in 2018.

 For further information, please contact Victoria Lewis on +61 404 849 162 or email@example.com.